edinburgh-napier/SET09102/notes/unit2_processes/code_reviews_tips.md

     >
     > Avoid defensive responses to feedback.
 Instead, thank the reviewer for their time and
     > contributions.
 When giving feedback, aim for constructive and respectful comments that focus
-    > on improving the code, not criticizing the developer.
+    > on improving the code, not criticising the developer.

 10. Get Familiar with Tools Like GitHub, GitLab, or Bitbucket